truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 #### Implications

-This Camp, to be logically consistent, should advocate that the blocksize limit increase when "running a node" becomes easier.
-Correspondingly, Camp B should advocate that the limit *decrease*, when/if running a node becomes too difficult.
+This <font color="green">Flavor</font>, to be logically consistent, concludes that the blocksize limit should increase when "running a node" becomes easier.
+Correspondingly, <font color="green">Flavor</font> B concludes that the limit should *decrease*, when/if running a node becomes too difficult.

-It seems that this Camp's ideal blocksize limit (IBL) would be primarily driven by the availability of bandwidth, and by improvements in hardware (fiber / CPUs / hard drives) and by improvements in the software which utilizes that hardware.
+It seems that this <font color="green">Flavor</font>'s ideal blocksize limit (IBL) would be primarily driven by the availability of bandwidth, and by improvements in hardware (fiber / CPUs / hard drives) and by improvements in the software which utilizes that hardware.

-#### Subcamp B2 - Selfish mining / block-propagation
+#### Sub<font color="green">Flavor</font> B2 - Selfish mining / block-propagation

-This camp is primarily worried about the validation performed by miners.
+This <font color="green">flavor</font> emphasizes the validation performed by miners.
 Specifically, these arguments emphasize that miners will be unable or unwilling to validate properly (and that this lack-of-validation is bad).

 For B2, any technology which improves block propagation (improved bandwidth, the miner relay network, "weak" blocks, IBLTs, ...) would favor a higher IBL.

-#### Subcamp B3 - O(n^2) Fundamentalism
+#### Sub<font color="green">Flavor</font> B3 - O(n^2) Fundamentalism

-B3 implies that everyone is running a full node (or needs to be able to do so).
+The B3 <font color="green">Flavor</font> implies that everyone is running a full node (or needs to be able to do so).
 From this, it is clear that each new Bitcoin user (n) will receive payments at a full node, and all other nodes (\* (n-1)) must also receive, validate, and permanently store the transactions sent to this new node (in contrast to, for example, the lightning network, where this is not a requirement).

-Someone invoking B3-arguments may be interested in new technology (ie, 'fraud proofs' enabled by segregated witness, ability to quickly compare reports from different full nodes, resistance to Eclipse attacks, zk-SNARKS) that enables users to trust full nodes which they did not create.
+Someone invoking B3-flavors, may be interested in new technology (ie, 'fraud proofs' enabled by segregated witness, ability to quickly compare reports from different full nodes, resistance to Eclipse attacks, zk-SNARKS) that enables users to trust full nodes which they did not create.
 However, such individuals may also reject these technologies as insufficient substitutes for a full node.

-B3 will always tend to favor a very low blocksize, as, from principles of mathematics, we know that f(n)=n^2 reacts explosively as n increases.
+B3 will always tend to advocate a very low blocksize, as, from principles of mathematics, we know that f(n)=n^2 reacts explosively as n increases.
 However, individuals can be expected to leave B3 if/when Bitcoin's adversarial environment changes.
 For example, if the entire world uses only Bitcoin, few would be interested in attacking it and SPV security would probably be fine.

-### Camp C - It is a Stabilizer
+### <font color="green">Flavor</font> C - It is a Stabilizer

 Some believe that the Blocksize limit removes fluctuations from Bitcoin's state.
 This belief is associated with questions like: